-If you are injured in a car crash, it is your absolute right to hire a car accident attorney.
-To speak with an experienced personal injury lawyer at the Wieand Law Firm call 1(800) 481-5206.
-We handle all types of motor vehicle accident cases including:
+If you are injured in a car crash, it is your absolute right to hire a Philadelphia car accident attorney.
+To speak with an experienced lawyer at the Wieand Law Firm call 1(877) 654-3887.
+We handle all types of motor vehicle accident cases.

 Unlike many Philadelphia law firms, the Wieand Law Firm doesn’t run a high-volume “law factory” with minimal attorney interaction.
 Managing attorney, Brent Wieand, devotes his full attention to a small number of serious personal injury claims to get our clients the best results.
 He has successfully represented clients suffering from serious injuries sustained in automobile accidents:

 The Wieand Law Firm has handled almost every conceivable type of auto accident, including collisions with commercial vehicles, pedestrians, bicyclists and motorcycles.
 Our goal is to maximize compensation for your full range of injuries and economic damages

 We have years of experience representing victims of car accidents in Pennsylvania and New Jersey.
 Founding attorney, Brent Wieand, has been selected as a Super Lawyers “Rising Star” for the years 2013, 2014, 2015 and 2016.